dendriel/rozsa-template-processor/README.md

 Additionally, the Template Processor can also be extended with **custom functions** which will trigger the registered java methods and with an entire new **vocabulary** to be used in the language expressions.

-# Features
+# Available Features

 - Expressions
-- Inner Expressions (aka Nested Expressions)
+- Inner Expressions (a.k.a.
+Nested Expressions)
 - Conditionals
 - Operators
 - Functions